SEMI GEM300 Standards Overview

 - Software to implement the Message Format Standard, SECS-II

-- Software to implement each of the required Specific Functional Standards including Software to integrate these standards into the machine
+- Software to implement each of the required GEM 300 Standards including software to integrate these standards into the equipiment.

-- Software to integrate these SEMI standards into the machine
+- Software to integrate the SEMI standards into the equipment

 Cimetrix offers a GEM300 software development kit called CIM300™.
-Our product documentation, training, working examples including a complete sample application (usable as a starting point), and world-class support make our products easy for equipment suppliers to use to implement the GEM 300 standards on their equipment.
+Our product documentation, training, working examples (including a complete sample application usable as a starting point), and world-class support make our products easy for equipment suppliers to use to implement the GEM 300 standards on their equipment.